PostHog/posthog.com/contents/handbook/people/team-structure/core-experience.md

 ## Mission

-The most easy to use and useful analytics tool/experience to discover insights about your product and users
+To create the easiest way to discover insights about products and users

 ## Responsibilities